 - 1 15-ounce can pure pumpkin puree (or 2 cups fresh pureed pumpkin)

 - 3 1/3 cups sifted all purpose flour

 - 1 teaspoon ground nutmeg

 - 1 cup chopped walnuts or pecans (optional)

-Preheat the oven to 350°F with a rack in the center.
-Grease three 1-pound loaf pans (8.5-by-4.25-by-2.75 inches) with olive oil or spray with cooking spray.
+- Preheat the oven to 350°F with a rack in the center.
+Grease three 1-pound loaf pans (8.5-by-4.25-by-2.75 inches) or 16 mini loaf pans with olive oil or spray with cooking spray.
 If you don’t have three pans, you can bake the bread in batches.

-Divide batter evenly among prepared pans, about three cups of batter (with nuts) per pan.
-Bake for 45 minutes to an hour, until a cake tester inserted into the center comes out clean.
+- Divide batter evenly among prepared pans, about three cups of batter (with nuts) per pan large loaf pan.
+For large pans, bake for 45 minutes to an hour, until a cake tester inserted into the center comes out clean.
+For mini loaf pans, bake 25 minutes.
 Cool on a rack for 10 minutes before removing from pan to cool completely.
 The bread will keep at room temperature for more than a week if tightly wrapped in plastic.
 It also freezes beautifully.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.